JanSchoenfeld/mb-url-shortener/README.md

 docker-compose down
 ```

-Note that for the sake of this being a showcase, any data written to the database will disappear after you stop the
+Note that for the sake of this being a showcase, any data written to the database will disappear after you tear down the docker containers.
-application.
 However, you are still free to host your own instance of a PostgreSQL database and configure the application accordingly
 to persist the data even after application shut down.